AloXado320/rom-manager-2-c/README.md

 ### Necessary Manual Changes

-1. Water box visuals do not get exported at all, they must be manually added completely

-2. Levels with fog made in editor need their setcombines changed.
+1. Levels with fog made in editor need their setcombines changed.
 	* Change the 2nd cycle value to "0, 0, 0, COMBINED, 0, 0, 0, COMBINED"
 	* The cmd prompt will print out warnings whenever fog is encountered.
 Use that to look at the levels with fog.

+2. Appended roms may use different object banks which must be manually handled to prevent crashes.

 ## Successful results